skx/e-comments/README.md

 The comment server is written using [sinatra](http://www.sinatrarb.com/), and stores the comments in a [Redis](http://redis.io/) store.

+The server implements a simple API in two methods:

+* `GET /comments/ID`
+   * This retrieves the comments associated with the given ID.
+   * The return value is an array of hashes.
+   * The hashes have keys such as  `author`, `body` & `ip`.
+* `POST /comments/ID`
+   * Store a new comment against the given ID
+   * The submission should have the fields `author` and `body`.

 Client-Side Inclusion
 ---------------------

-Including comments in your site is a simple as including the following in your HTML HEAD section:
+Including comments in a static-page on your site is a simple as including the following in your HTML HEAD section:

     <script src="http://code.jquery.com/jquery-1.10.1.min.js"></script>